Unraveling screening mechanisms in Kondo impurities using an NRG-MPS-based method: Background

-In this context, the NRG-MPS approach offers a promising alternative~\cite{saberi_matrix-product-state_2008, weichselbaum_variational_2009}.
-In the NRG-MPS method, the environment is also transformed into a Wilson chain, cf.~Eq.~\eqref{eq: hamiltonian AIM wilson chain}.
-This transformed environment is truncated at a finite length $N_\text{chain}$.
-This cut is justified by the exponential decay of the hopping terms, cf.~Eq.~\eqref{eq: hopping terms wilson chain}.
-As a result, the impurity system is approximated by a finite one-dimensional chain, making it highly compatible with tensor network MPS studies.
 The MPS formalism enables efficient representation of quantum states and operators by truncation of irrelevant degrees of freedom in the Hilbert space~\cite{schollwock_density-matrix_2011}.
 These truncations reduce the system's dimensionality from $\mathcal{O}(d^{N_\text{chain}})$ to $\mathcal{O}(d{N_\text{chain}} D)$, where $d$ is the dimension of the local Hilbert space of each chain site and $D$ is the so-called \textit{bond dimension}.
 The latter is the truncation parameter of the MPS method that is typically taken on the order of $O(10^2)$.
 Within the MPS framework, the Hamiltonian is represented as a matrix product operator (MPO), and the many-body ground state of the system, including both the impurity and its environment, is calculated using the density matrix renormalization group (DMRG) algorithm~\cite{white_density_1992,white_density-matrix_1993}.
 This approach provides a non-perturbative solution and has been shown to overcome some of the limitations of the NRG method, particularly for multienvironment or multilevel systems~\cite{saberi_matrix-product-state_2008, weichselbaum_variational_2009}.